Friday, 4 September 2015

-The other Cambridge church associated with Bodley is Saint Botolph’s Church on Trumpington Street, beside Corpus Christi Church and close to Little Saint Mary’s.
+The other Cambridge church associated with Bodley is Saint Botolph’s Church on Trumpington Street, beside Corpus Christi College and close to Little Saint Mary’s Church.
 Like All Saints, it too has windows by Kempe.

 This is only mediaeval rood screen to survive in an ancient parish church in Cambridge.
 The panels were painted in the 19th century with images of the Archangel Gabriel (left or north side) and the Virgin Mary (right or south side), and together they tell the story of the Annunciation.